typhoon51280/aws-terraform-workshops/w5/README.md

     2.5.
 Make sure ELB DNS name can be opened with browser -- it should show nginx welcome page.

-3. Create SNS topic, subscribe your email to it.

-4. Create Lambda function for monitoring nginx behind ELB, it will send the results to SNS (and to your mailbox).
+3. Create Lambda function for monitoring nginx behind ELB, it will send the results to SNS (and to your mailbox).

-    4.1.
-Finish incomplete terraform configuration to create Lambda function triggered by CloudWatch events every 5 minutes.
+    3.1.
+Finish incomplete terraform configuration `lambda.tf` to create Lambda function triggered by CloudWatch events every 5 minutes.

-    4.2.
+    3.2.
+Finish incomplete terraform configuration `sns.tf` to create SNS topic.

+    3.3.
 Apply terraform configuration:
     ```
     $ terraform plan
     $ terraform apply
     ```

-    4.3.
+    3.4.
+Subscribe your email to the topic created.

+    3.5.
 Go to AWS Lambda console and change check URL and SNS in Lambda function’s code:

     > **Note:** *Make sure you specified actual DNS name of your ELB (**lb_public**)*

-    4.4.
+    3.6.
 Try to trigger Lambda function in console manually

-    4.5.
+    3.7.
 Check lambda function execution logs in CloudWatch.

-5. Simulate service outage by stopping nginx at instance in ASG.
+4. Simulate service outage by stopping nginx at instance in ASG.

-    5.1.
-Go to instance via SSH and run ‘sudo service docker stop’ command to shutdown container with nginx.
+    4.1.
+Login to ec2 instances via SSH and stop docker to shutdown container with nginx:

-    5.2.
+    ```
+    sudo systemctl stop docker
+    ```

+    4.2.
 Check that ELB doesn’t show nginx welcome page in browser anymore.

-    5.3.
+    4.3.
 Wait until Lambda function is executed by Cloudwatch schedule.
 Make sure your received email about failed web check to your mailbox.

-6. Destroy AWS resources:
+5. Destroy AWS resources:
     ```
     $ terraform destroy
     ```